Lciappi/edge/README.md

  ## User Stories

+ "-" Phase 1 Stories , "*" Phase 2 Stories

  - As a user, I want to be able to deposit money to the user class
  - As a user, I want to be able to withdraw money from the user class
  - As a user, I want to be able to set my name
  - As a user, I want to be able to see the balance in my account

  - As a lender, I want to be able to add a borrower to my portfolio
  - As a lender, I want to be able to view the list of borrowers on my portfolio
  - As a lender, I want to be able to view the interest I have collected
  - As a lender, I want to be able to see how much money I have lent out
+ * As a lender, I want to be able to choose between loading previous session or reset memory -> A session means saving all the fields in SuperType User and SubType Lender
+ * As a lender, I want to have the option to save a session before quitting

- - As a borrower, I want to be able to see how much money I have borrowed and also be able to pay it
+ - As a borrower, I want to be able to see how much money I owe
+ - As a borrower, I want to be able to pay off my debt
- - As a borrower, I want to be able to see how much interest I need to pay and also be able to pay it
+ - As a borrower, I want to be able to see how much interest I owe
+ - As a borrower, I want to be able to pay off my Interest